 Section 6.2 Removals

-The Trustees may remove a member of the Board of Trustees or remove an Officer by vote of the majority of the voting Trustees.
+The Trustees may remove a member of the Board of Trustees or remove an Officer by vote of the majority of the voting Trustees with or without cause.
 If cause is assigned for removal of any Trustee or Officer, such Trustee or Officer may be removed only after a reasonable notice and opportunity to be heard before the body proposing to remove said Trustee or Officer.

-No Trustee or Officer who resigns or is removed shall have any right to any compensation as such Trustee or Officer for any period following his/her resignation or removal, or any right to damages on account of such removal whether his/her compensation be by the month or by the year or otherwise; provided, however, that the foregoing provision shall not prevent such Trustee or Officer from obtaining damages for breach of any contract of employment legally binding upon the school.
+No Trustee or Officer who resigns or is removed shall have any right to any compensation as such Trustee or Officer for any period following his/her resignation or removal, or any right to damages on account of such removal whether his/her compensation be by the month or by the year or otherwise except for damages arising from breach of any contract of employment which is legally binding upon PVPA.

 Section 6.3 Vacancies